divya-patil132/Bitcoin-Price-Prediction/README.md

 comprehending and paying attention to what is significant in the data in order to answer the questions that you are posing, and creating a statistical, mathematical, or simulation model in order to acquire understanding and make predictions.
-Here the developer will use the LSTM model with the model layer of 50 neurons and the relu activation function.
+Here the LSTM model with the model layer of 50 neurons and the relu activation function.
 With the help of keras.model the developer will install the sequential model, as for the activation function the developer will be using adam , Dense, LSTM, LeakyReLU,Dropout are the layers imported from Kears library.